 The challenge for all entrepreneurs is to gain visibility and show value without bragging and coming off as self-centered.
 Take personal credit where credit is due, but also share the successes of the team, other bloggers, your mentors and the business milestones with everyone success leverages success.

 Now, how do you start?
-I like Schawbel’s recommendation to do one thing every day, like add a new skill, or build a new relationship that will advance you.
-Developing this “One Step Forward a Day” habit will keep you current, make you feel more fulfilled, confident, and increase your ability to promote yourself.
+To promote yourself as an entrepreneur, I like Schawbel’s recommendation to do one thing every day, like add a new skill, or build a new relationship that will advance you.
+Developing this “One Step Forward a Day” habit will keep you current, make you feel more fulfilled, confident, and increase your ability to promote yourself as an entrepreneur.

 Are you promoting yourself as an entrepreneur today or demoting your startup by default?
 Let me know with a comment.

-Sign up today for the best ways to promote your blog and drive traffic to your online business!
+Sign up today for the best ways to promote your website and drive more traffic to your online business!